-The first thing to understand in a DUI case is the reason why the police even make contact with a driver in the first place.
-Through the International Association of Chiefs of Police (IACP) and the National Highway Transportation Safety Authority (NHTSA), a division of the U.S. Department of Transportation, a series of “driving clues” have been recognized as indications that a person may be operating under the influence.
+The first thing to understand in a DUI case is why the police make contact with a driver.
+Through the International Association of Chiefs of Police (IACP) and the National Highway Transportation Safety Authority (NHTSA), a division of the U.S. Department of Transportation, a series of “driving clues” get recognized as indications that a person may operate under the influence.
 When a trained police officer sees one of these driving clues, it gives the officer a reasonable suspicion to continue with an investigation.
-The clues can be broken down into 5 distinct categories, Maintaining Lane Position, Vigilance, Braking, Speed and Judgment.
+The clues can go in 5 distinct categories.
+These include Maintaining Lane Position, Vigilance, Braking, Speed and Judgment.

 Maintaining Lane Position

 Oftentimes, an intoxicated driver can be viewed easily by the way that they stop their vehicle.
 Abrupt stops are a key sign as well as stopping too far from or beyond the line on the road.
-Stopping too far from objects or hitting objects such as parking blocks or parking in spots at improper angles are also key signs of an intoxicated driver.
+Stopping too far from objects or hitting objects such as parking blocks or parking in spots at improper angles also indicate an intoxicated driver.

-Many times the judgment of a driver is impaired when they are driving under the influence of alcohol or drugs.
+Many times the judgment of a driver gets impaired when driving under the influence of alcohol or drugs.
 Illegal turns such as turning when a “No Turn on Red” is marked or turning and driving on one way streets or medians are judgment problems that often occur when a driver is under the influence.
-Driving on anything other than designated roadway such as center medians, shoulders or even grass on the sides or center of the road can also be sure signs that the operator of the motor vehicle is intoxicated.
+Driving on anything other than designated roadway can also indicate DUI.

 Keeping the roads safe is a primary task of police officers, especially the officers on duty in the late evening and early morning hours, the “high time” for DUI arrests.
 If they determine that there is a possibility that a driver of a motor vehicle is impaired, they will not hesitate to pull the driver over and investigate further.
-If you are detained, always remember to be polite, as it may be that you are being audio or videotaped.
+If you get detained, always remember to act polite.